navnorth/wp-oer/readme.txt

 3. Display educational resources on your WordPress website!

 == Changelog ==

+= 0.5.9 =
+* Make Youtube video display responsive
+* Get Youtube thumbnail image and use as featured image for youtube resource
+* Add original resource link below resource description
+* Add metadata such as grade and domain to resources in search result
+* Fix broken resource tag links
+* Fix bug showing nonce error when deleting resource
+* Trim search result and subject area resource description to 3 lines with ellipsis using pure css

 = 0.5.8 =
 * Display YouTube resources as video embeds